Xinyi-Ding/Scolarly-Net/Documents/ArchitectureDesign.md

 - **Advantages:** Offers a streamlined state management system, essential for maintaining cohesive state throughout the application.
 - **Justification:** Vuex's native integration with Vue.js significantly simplifies state management.
 For a system that includes complex features like user-defined filters and search, this simplicity is invaluable.

-#### `ElementUI`
+#### `VuesticUI`
 - **Chosen Over:** Ant Design, BootstrapVue
-- **Advantages:** Delivers a rich suite of pre-designed components, well-integrated with Vue.js, which expedites the UI development process.
+- **Advantages:** Offers an extensive collection of pre-designed components that are seamlessly integrated with Vue.js, enhancing the speed of UI development.
-- **Justification:** ElementUI’s consistent design language fits perfectly with our vision of an intuitive user interface that caters to the platform's wide-ranging functionality from data visualization to literature management.
+- **Justification:** The cohesive design system of VuesticUI aligns with our goal for a user-friendly interface that supports diverse features, from data visualization to literature management, enhancing user experience and engagement.

 #### `Webpack`
 - **Chosen Over:** Rollup, Parcel